-When he’s not in his studio, Dylan Stewart is most likely somewhere along the Maine coast, beneath the water, free diving and spearfishing, peeking in caves for cunner, or waiting for a school of pollock to pass by.
-The constant discoveries that come with exploring and connecting with the ocean are what excites him most in life, and this passion for the water, the underwater scenery and life in the Gulf of Maine, is what inspired him to start Bold Coast Burns.
+When he’s not in his studio, Dylan Stewart is most likely somewhere along the Maine coast, free diving and spearfishing, peeking in sea caves for cunner, or waiting for a school of pollock to pass by.
+The underwater scenery, marine life, and endless other discoveries that come with exploring in the Gulf of Maine inspired him to start Bold Coast Burns.
 Watch the video below to learn more about how he creates this amazing marine art.

 Every day when I get in the water I am reminded how beautiful it is here and how important it is to preserve the species we have.